Americans Are Living Longer and Outlasting Their Life Insurance

 KEY FINDINGS

 • About 95% of term life policyholders never convert to permanent coverage.
-Conversion rates stay below 1% annually for most of a policy's life, increasing to just 5.1% in the final year, which leaves the majority without permanent coverage.
+Conversion rates stay below 1% annually for most of a policy's life, reaching 5.1% only in the final year.

 • A 65-year-old male has 17.5 years of remaining life expectancy on average; a 65-year-old female has about 20 years.
 Most policyholders who bought 20-year term policies in their 40s will outlive their coverage by 15 to 25 years.